BhaskaraGB/GWAS_WUE/README.md

 ## Scripts Overview

+### Code_Fig3
+- **Purpose**: Used for data visualization (box plots) of the traits measured in this study.
+This script was used for generating Figures 3, 4, 5, and Supplemental Figure S6.

 ### Code_Figure2_V6
 - **Purpose**: Used for linear regression analysis and data visualization related to Figure 2 in the manuscript.